victorjatoba/AdapQ/README.md

 Web Application

 # How to contact us?
-Send a e-mail to: victor.jatoba(at)usp.br
+Send an e-mail to: victor.jatoba(at)usp.br

 # Thanks